Public File - Nation Radio Wales

-Additionally, at other times, bulletins containing national and world news, prepared by Sky, may be broadcast in some hours.
+Additionally, at other times, bulletins containing national and world news, prepared by Sky, is broadcast.

-You can contact the news team on email@example.com or by calling 02921 414100 and selecting the option for news.
+You can contact the news team at email@example.com or by calling 02921 414100 and selecting the option for news.

-The station broadcasts twenty four hours a day, with programmes as listed per the schedule accessible from the home page on the station website.
+The station broadcasts twenty four hours a day, our programme schedule is available at the station website.

 Under Ofcom’s definition of automation, all programming is automated.